 I strive to help every client learn to do just that.
 Nothing makes me happier than seeing relationships improve and people healing together from past events.

 I have always been interested in what makes a good relationship stick.
-I’ve dedicated my professional career figuring out why people sometimes get stuck in negative patterns and what they need so they can create the love of their life.
+I’ve dedicated my professional career to figuring out why people get stuck in negative patterns with their loved ones and what they need so they can create relationships to meet those important needs.

-As a Certified Emotionally Focused Therapist and Level 2 Gottman Couple Therapist, I have specialized experience and advanced training in couples counseling for relationship dissatisfaction, improving communication, and decreasing unhealthy conflict, relationship trauma and affairs.
-I am also trained to help premarital counseling using the Prepare/Enrich premarital program.
-I love helping couples with parenting challenges too.
+As a Certified Emotionally Focused Therapist and Level 2 Gottman Couple Therapist, I have specialized experience and advanced training in couples counseling for healing affairs and other relationship trauma, improving communication, and decreasing unhealthy conflict.
+I am also certified to help premarital couples using the Prepare/Enrich program.
+Additionally, I have advanced training in Emotionally Focused Family Therapy.

 Who Are My Clients?

 I enjoy working with a variety of clients of diverse backgrounds and situations!
 I consider myself to be competent in helping couples, families, individuals, and children.
 I am LGBTQIA+ affirming.

 Maintaining a happy relationship with anyone takes effort.
-However, the rewards of cultivating a healthier, closer relationship are worth the time and investment!
+However, the rewards of cultivating a healthier, closer romantic relationship are worth the time and investment!